MotiaDev/awesome-plugins/CONTRIBUTING.md

 - ✅ Plugin has been tested in a real Motia project
 - ✅ Version number follows semantic versioning
 - ✅ CHANGELOG.md documents changes (recommended)
+- ✅ `dist/` folder contains all necessary files
+- ✅ CSS is properly exported in `package.json`

 ---